paradigma-cl/unbreakableID/README.md

 ### A.2.4 Decentralized Identifiers

 The World Wide Web Consortium - (W3C) recommends Decentralized identifiers (DIDs) [34], as a new type of identifier that enables verifiable, decentralized digital identity.
 A DID [35] refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
 In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
-Specifically, while other parties might be used to help to discover information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
+Specifically, while other parties might be used to help discover information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
 DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.

 Each DID document can express cryptographic material, verification methods, or services, which provide a set of mechanisms enabling a DID controller to prove control of the DID.
 Services enable trusted interactions associated with the DID subject.
 A DID might provide the means to return the DID subject itself if the DID subject is an information resource such as a data model.

 The DIDs for a person, for example, are expressed through a name and an image, sometimes a description, background image, URL, email, password signature, etc. The visual and textual representation of an account, helps users to better recognize their accounts, from the accounts of other users.
-Stacks has a long history of Decentralized Identifiers (DIDs) as they introduced human-readable names for Bitcoin addresses when the project started as “One Name” back in 2014.

-The Stacks public DID is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
-These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [36], like the person object [37].
+The essence of decentralized digital identity: turning physical wallets into digital credentials in digital wallets.

+### A.2.5 Self Sovereign Identities (SSI)
+As the decentralized digital identity model started to catch on, it quickly developed the term self-sovereign identity and then the acronym SSI.

+The term self-sovereign identity applied to a person, translates to

+A person's identity that is neither dependent on nor subjected to any power or state.
+This type of identity does not compete with government-issued identity.
+The two are highly complementary.
+[SSI]
+- Self-sovereign identity is self-asserted identity.
+That is, you are the only one who can make identity assertions about yourself.
+Nowadays, most of the information about your identity comes from other trusted sources -- that's the reason other parties are willing to rely on it.
+- Self-sovereign is very much informed  by individuals' needs for security, privacy, and personal data control, the SSI model applies equally for organizations and things.
+Anything that needs identity on the internet.

+The fundamental reason the term self-sovereign identity is grounded: it represents a shift in control.

+In the centralized and federated identity models, the locus of control is with the issuers and verifiers in the network.
+In the decentralized SSI identity model, the locus of control shifts to the individual user, who can now interact with everyone else as a full peer.

+SSI is relatively new.
+At one level, SSI is a set of principles about how identity and personal data control should work across digital networks.
+At another level, SSI is a set of technologies that build on core concepts in identity management, distributed computing, blockchain, and cryptography.
+What's new is how these sets of technologies are put together to create a new model for digital identity management.
+Seven basic building blocks have been identified for SSI as follows:
+- Verifiable credentials (digital credentials)
+- The trust triangle: issuers, holders, and verifiers.
+- Digital wallets.
+- Digital agents.
+- Decentralized identifiers (DIDs).
+- Blockchains and other verifiable data registries.
+- Governance frameworks.

 ## B How the Stacks Blockchain - a Bitcoin L2 Blockchain Technologies Ensure Trust